ingo/ingo.github.io/_recipes/italian_braised_chicken_with_tomatoes_and_olives.md

 author: The Endless Meal
 category: Entrees
 description: The chicken thighs are first seared until the skin is crispy then they're gently simmered in a delicious tomato and olive sauce.
-The chicken becomes super flavorful and tender.
-This is a healthy dinner recipe you don't want to miss.
 favorite: "\u2713"
 image: italian_braised_chicken_with_tomatoes_and_olives.jpg
 nutrition: